 Pregnancy and childbirth are exciting milestones for any new family.
 Learning the baby’s gender, stocking the registry with baby items, and preparing for the arrival of a new family member are important first steps.
 Most labors and deliveries are safe, and parents come home with a healthy new life to cherish and love.

 However, there are rare instances in which a catastrophic birth injury can affect your new baby and your growing family.
 Our Kansas City birth injury attorneys have recovered more than $100 million for victims in your similar situation- let us help you, as well.
-Contact our team of skilled injury attorneys today.
+Contact our team of Kansas City personal injury attorney today.

 Birth injuries are different from birth defects.
 A birth defect is generally something congenital that would be present at birth because it developed in the womb.
 A birth injury, on the other hand, is something that happens during labor, delivery, or shortly after birth.
 Not all birth injuries are the result of medical malpractice, though many may be avoided with sufficient medical care.
 Some of the most common causes of birth injury include: